-Jet Pulverizer manufactures mills in 11 different sizes.
-The mill sizes, specified as 1-in. through 42-in., refer to the diameter of the grinding chamber.
+Jet Pulverizer manufactures mills in 10 different sizes.
+The mill sizes, specified as 1-in. through 46-in., refer to the diameter of the grinding chamber.
 Material throughput, or feed rate, increases with increasing mill size.
 Other factors that influence mill-size selection include material characteristics, batch size, and throughput requirements.
 We also speak of these mills in categories according to their uses: Laboratory, Pilot, or Production.
-These categories will naturallyoverlap since batch suze can vary widely from one material to the next.
+These categories will naturally overlap since batch size can vary widely from one material to the next.

 - Laboratory Mills [top]

 - Laboratory mills are recommended for process and product development work.
 Laboratories are able to process just a few grams of a compound in the 1-in. jet mill, the smallest of its kind.
 The more common, 2-in. and 4-in. jet mills are the true workhorses of the laboratory applications.
 These mills are small, easy to disassemble and easily cleaned.
 All lab mills are of all 316SS construction.
 Sanitary-design lab mills are most popular due to their sanitary fittings and the fact that they are designed for ease of disassembly.
 Not even hand tools are required.

 - Pilot scale jet mills, typically in sizes from 8-in. to 12-in., bridge the gap between lab and production size mills.
 Pilot mills can be used indefinitely for light production demands until a process is completed, validated, and ready for a major scale up commitment.
 They are often used in the cosmetic or the pharmaceutical industry for production of many high-value, low-volume products.

 - Production Mills [top]